istio/istio/README.md

 # Istio Installer

 Istio installer is a modular, 'a-la-carte' installer for Istio.
-It is based on a fork of istio helm templates, refactored to increase modularity and isolation.
+It is based on a fork of the Istio helm templates, refactored to increase modularity and isolation.

 Goals:
-- Improve upgrade experience: users should be able to gradually roll upgrades, with proper canary for Istio components.
+- Improve upgrade experience: users should be able to gradually roll upgrades, with proper canary deployments for Istio components.
 It should be possible to deploy a new version while keeping the stable version in place and gradually migrate apps to the new version.

 - More flexibility: the new installer allows multiple 'environments', allowing applications to select a set of control plane settings and components.
-While the entire mesh respects the same APIs and config, apps may target different instances and variants of Istio.
+While the entire mesh respects the same APIs and config, apps may target different 'environments' which contain different instances and variants of Istio.

-- Better security: separate istio components in different namespaces, allowing different teams or roles to manage different parts of Istio.
-For example a security team would maintain the root CA and policy, a telemetry team may only have access to Mixer-telemetry and Prometheus, and a different team may maintain the control plane components (which are very security sensitive).
+- Better security: separate Istio components reside in different namespaces, allowing different teams or roles to manage different parts of Istio.
+For example, a security team would maintain the root CA and policy, a telemetry team may only have access to Mixer-telemetry and Prometheus, and a different team may maintain the control plane components (which are highly security sensitive).

 The install is organized in 'environments' - each environment consists of a set of components in different namespaces that are configured to work together.
-Regardless of 'environment', workloads can talk with each other and follow the Istio configs, but each environment can use different versions and different defaults.
+Regardless of 'environment', workloads can talk with each other and obey the Istio configuration resources, but each environment can use different Istio versions and different configuration defaults.

-Kube-inject or the automatic injector are used to select the environment.
-The the later, the namespace label 'istio-env:NAME_OF_ENV' is used instead of 'istio-injected:true'.
+`istioctl kube-inject` or the automatic sidecar injector are used to select the environment.
-The name of the environment is defined as the namespace where the corresponding control plane is running.
-Pod annotations can also select a different control plane.
+In the case of the sidecar injector, the namespace label `istio-env: <NAME_OF_ENV>` is used instead of the conventional `istio-injected: true`.
+The name of the environment is defined as the namespace where the corresponding control plane components (config, discovery, auto-injection) are running.
+In the examples below, by default this is the `istio-control` namespace.
+Pod annotations can also be used to select a different 'environment'.

 # Installing